-Program Structure & Schedule: The Middle School Program takes place on Tuesday evenings from 6-8pm, from October 9th through June 11th.
+The Middle School Program takes place on Tuesday evenings from 6-8pm, from October 29th through June 9th.
 Dinner will be served at the beginning of each session.
 This program is held in the Queen Anne neighborhood.

-Program Focus: The kids participate in two sessions with their grade level in which they are exposured to core Jewish texts and to key periods in Jewish history.
+The kids participate in two sessions with their grade level in which they are exposed to core Jewish texts and to key periods in Jewish history.
 Although much of the learning is historical, we make explicit attempts to make the material relevant to the children's developing understanding of their Jewish values and identity.

 Cara believes that positive Jewish identity development is rooted in meaningful and joyful Jewish learning.
 Her Jewish journey began at an after-school synagogue program in Eugene, Oregon where she was born and raised.
 Filled with curioisty Cara continued to explore Judaism as a teen and young adult, eventually completing a Bachelors of Arts in Judaic Studies at Brandeis University.
 In addition to her commitment to Jewish learning, Cara is deeply passionate about engaging the whole child and learned a great deal from her work in non-Jewish settings including a Boys & Girls Club and a Waldorf-inspired charter school.
 After many years working in a range of informal educational settings, Cara decided to pursue a Masters of Jewish Education from Hebrew College at the Pardes Institute of Jewish Studies in Jerusalem.
 Since graduating in 2014 Cara has taught 4th-8th grade Judaics and Hebrew in community day schools in the San Francisco area, the New York City area and for the past two years, here in Seattle.
 Cara found Kavana by way of Jewish Emergent Network partner communities, the Kitchen and Romemu.
 She has loved teaching in Kavana youth and family programming and is thrilled to begin her role as Director of Education.